carpentries-incubator/reproducible-publications-quarto/_episodes/02-Quarto/04-plots-figures.md

 >> fig.cap = "Fig 3: Mean heart rate of stress and control groups at baseline and during intervention."}
 >> ~~~
 >> {: .language-r}
->> Set the option `fig.cap` to equal the text in double quotes.
+>> Set the option `fig.cap` to equal the text in double-quotes.
 > {: .solution}
 {: .challenge}

 ## More plot/figure options
-> Other options that change how a plot or figure appears often use the sytax `fig.xxx` similar to `fig.cap` Some other useful plot/figure code options include (From [Yihui Xie's page](https://yihui.org/knitr/options/#plots) ):
+> Other options that change how a plot or figure appears often use the syntax `fig.xxx` similar to `fig.cap` Some other useful plot/figure code options include (From [Yihui Xie's page](https://yihui.org/knitr/options/#plots) ):
 > - `fig.width`, `fig.height`: (both are 7; numeric) Width and height of the plot (in inches), to be used in the graphics device.
 > - `out.width`, `out.height`: (NULL; character) Width and height of the plot in the output document, which can be different with its physical fig.width and fig.height, i.e., plots can be scaled in the output document.
 > - `fig.align`: ('default'; character) Alignment of figures in the output document.
 Possible values are default, left, right, and center.
 The default is not to make any alignment adjustments.